auristor/sro-auristor-client/README.md

-# The AuriStorfs KMOD/CSI Special Resource
+# The AuriStorFS KMOD/CSI Special Resource

 ## Background

+To access files stored in AuriStorFS volumes from containers running in Pods on an OpenShift/Kubernetes cluster, has the following pre-requisites:

-To access files stored in AuriStorFS volumes, a kernel module (aka cache manager) must first be installed on the host node.
+ - An AuriStorFS or kAFS client kernel module (aka cache manager) must be installed on the host node.

+- The installed AuriStorFS/kAFS kernel module must match the Linux kernel running on the node.

-To mount AuriStorFS Volumes onto Pods running on that node, the AuriStor CSI Driver Pod must first be running on that Node
+- An AuriStorFS CSI Driver "Node" Pod must then be running on that Node.

-Additionally, the kernel module must be loaded prior to the starting of the AuriStor CSI driver
+- The AuriStorFS/kAFS kernel module must be loaded prior to starting the  AuriStorFS CSI Driver "Node" Pod

-The orchestration of the installing and managing of the kernel modules and CSI drivers are accomplished using the [Special Resource Operator (SRO)](https://docs.openshift.com/container-platform/4.9/hardware_enablement/psap-special-resource-operator.html).
-SRO acts as a state machine to help bring an OpenShift node up to compliance for a particular resource/vendor-specific Special Resource.

-SRO was designed to guarantee that the proper kernel module is installed for the resource.
-As such, SRO is dependent upon the [Node Feature Discovery Operator (NFD)](https://docs.openshift.com/container-platform/4.9/hardware_enablement/psap-node-feature-discovery-operator.html) which avails host information, such as the current Kernel Version, to the SRO.

- The Special Resource Operator responds to the presence of **SpecialResource Objects** on your cluster.
-These SpecialResource Objects encapsulate all resource/vendor-specific information necessary to install the resource prior to scheduling Application Pods onto nodes in your cluster.
+The [Special Resource Operator (SRO)](https://docs.openshift.com/container-platform/4.9/hardware_enablement/psap-special-resource-operator.html) is designed to help manage the deployment of kernel modules and drivers (such as for Distributed File Systems, GPUs, etc) on an existing OpenShift Container Platform cluster.
+SRO responds to the presence of **SpecialResource (SR)** kubernetes objects which encapsulates all resource/vendor-specific information needed to guarantee the resource is properly installed and ready prior to scheduling Application Pods onto nodes.

+SRO contains an internaly embedded Helm engine which uses charts that are referenced by the SpecialResource object along with Helm Values necessary to configure the resource.
+The Helm Values in the SpecialResource object are merged with node host information, such as the installed Linux kernel version, that are made available to SRO by the [Node Feature Discovery Operator (NFD)](https://docs.openshift.com/container-platform/4.9/hardware_enablement/psap-node-feature-discovery-operator.html)

  This Repository contains supporting scripts and objects necessary for creating and deploying the **AuriStorFS KMOD/CSI SpecialResource** Object.

+# Using the AuriStorFS KMOD/CSI SpecialResource
+The following Steps are all that is required to leverage AuriStorFS volumes in your OpenShift Cluster
-## Installing OpenShift Special Resource Operator
+ 1. Install the Special Resource Operator and Node Discovery Operators
+ 2. Create the auristorfs-client namespace
+ 3. Configure the AuriStorFS KMOD/CSI SpecialResource object
+ 4. Copy Container Images accessible onto your private Registry (recommended)
+ 5. Deploy the provided AuriStorFS Client configmap that corresponds to the version specified in the SpecialResource object
+ 6. Deploy the AuriStorFS KMOD/CSI SpecialResource object

+## Step 1: Installing SRO and NFD Operators

 The Special Resource Operator (SRO) and Node Feature Discovery Operator (NFD) must first be installed on your cluster in order to leverage the AuriStorFS KMOD/CSI SpecialResource.
 Instructions can be found on the official OpenShift site